microsoftgraph/msgraph-sdk-powershell/src/Teams/Teams/docs/v1.0-beta/New-MgTeamTag.md

 # New-MgTeamTag

 ## SYNOPSIS
-Create a standard tag for members in the team.
+Create new navigation property to tags for teams

 ## SYNTAX